Spotlight: Tim Casarin

 When he had the inevitable bad days, his West Park team buoyed him up.
 “It wasn’t a big miraculous thing – just a touch, a smile.
 They made me feel that I wanted to do it for them, as much as for myself.”

 Casarin’s recovery is complete.
-He’s back at home with his family and back at work.
-After a period of desk duty, he’s riding the fire engine again.
+He’s back at home with his family and, after a period of desk duty, he was able to ride the fire engine again.
 “The people at West Park kept me calm and positive,” he says.
 “They gave me my dignity.
 They got me through it.”

 Donate today to support our patients as they recover and get back to the lives they love.